dotnet/performance/docs/benchmarking-workflow.md

 **Note:** some of our benchmarks are dependent on the alignment.
 You can use `--launchCount` option to specify how many processes BenchmarkDotNet should start to run given benchmarks.
 BDN does it sequentially.
 It's recommended to use this feature when releasing a new version of .NET Framework.

 **Note:** you don't need two copies of CoreCLR/FX to compare the performance.
-But in that case you have to run the benchmarks at least once before applying any changes.
+But in that case, you have to run the benchmarks at least once before applying any changes.
+To compare the historical results you need to use [Results Comparer](../src/tools/ResultsComparer/README.md)

 ### Comparing different runtimes